Ada-C5/efficiency-eval/README.md

 ```

 **Answer: O(1)**

-_This has no loops, and no matter how much data we have, the amount of time to execute this method will be constant_
+_This has no loops, and no matter how much data we have, the amount of time to execute this method will be constant._

 Snippet 3 - Big O: